The Next Chapter: Master Classes for the Seasoned Professional

 - The ADA Coordinator Role: Advanced Issues in Higher Education

 To ensure maximum learning and interaction, registrations will be capped for each Master Class.
 All programs include 20-hours of instruction and result in a certificate to document enhanced expertise in a specific area of access and inclusion.
 Some Classes will require pre-work.
 AHEAD is applying for CEU pre-approval from the CRCC for this program.
 Please register early to secure your spot.

 Thursday & Friday - 6.75 hours; Saturday - 6.5 hours

 - 12:30-1:45- lunch

 - 3:45-5:30 (5:15 on Saturday)- 1.75 hour training time

-Please Note: Based on the required 4-hours of pre-work, the Access in the Health Sciences Curriculum program will not meet until Thursday afternoon and will have slightly different hours that will be shared with registrants in April.
+Please Note: Based on the required 4-hours of pre-work, the Access in the Health Sciences Curriculum program will meet on a slightly modified schedule, finishing earlier in the day.
+Details of the schedule will be shared with registrants in March.

 Paul D. Grossman, J.D., OCR, Chief Regional Civil Rights Attorney, San Francisco, retired; University of California, Hastings College of Law

 Jamie Axelrod, M.S., Northern Arizona University